 One of the most common questions I’m asked is about omega 3 fish oil supplements: whether they’re actually helpful, what are the benefits of fish oil supplements, and is there a difference among all of the different ones out there.
 As it turns out, not all fish oil is created equal.
 Because there is a vast difference in quality, and the good ones are less common, chances are if you don’t know what to look for when selecting a supplement, you will end up with one that doesn’t provide the benefits you need.

-A few months ago my sister called me to ask about fish oil supplements and Omega 3.
+A few months ago my sister called me to ask about what the best Omega 3 fish oil supplement is that she should take.
 She had purchased a bottle at Costco (good price), and had also tried another more expensive, big name brand but found that neither seemed to be making any difference for her.
 She didn’t feel any different when taking them.
 And that’s the point, right?
 The goal is that what you put in your body – food or supplement – should make you feel better.

 I went for my bottle of fish oil (which at the time was Metagenics EPA-DHA 720 – a very good product and brand), and she got out hers so we could compare.
 Interestingly, the two types of fish oils she had purchased were almost identical, so the only big difference was the price.